MrBossio/MrBossio/README.md

 Hey, Did I tell you that I have extensive experience in the cloud?
 I have two certifications in AWS (please click to open the credly badget):
 	- **[AWS Certified Developer – Associate (DVA-C01)](https://www.credly.com/badges/88c50bd8-dc55-4a7b-9d11-7c3da6d5c149/public_url)**
 	- **[AWS Certified Data Analytics – Specialty (DAS-C01)](https://www.credly.com/badges/565789e9-78f0-440a-be47-1a708322e796/linked_in)**
-Currently, I have extensive knowledge about AWS cloud, using serverless architecture, noSQL, IaC (CloudFormation), IAM and more.
+Currently, I have extensive knowledge of the AWS cloud, using serverless architecture, noSQL, IaC (CloudFormation), IAM and more.

-Also, I am working to obtain the AZ-204 of Azure, and learning new technologies to automatize deployment in multicloud platforms (Terraform/Ansible).
+Also, I am working to obtain the AZ-204 of Azure, and learning new technologies to automate deployment to multiple cloud services (Terraform/Ansible).

 `Python` `Django` `PostgreSQL` `Zappa` `AWS` `Lambda`
 - My projects:
-	- **[Django deployment in AWS Lambda](https://github.com/MrBossio/sigcc-back)**: Running a serverless Django project in AWS Lambda: A example project to run a Django backend using AWS Lambdas, deployed with Zappa.
+	- **[Django deployment in AWS Lambda](https://github.com/MrBossio/sigcc-back)**: Running a serverless Django project on AWS Lambda: An example project to run a Django backend using AWS Lambdas, deployed with Zappa.
 Capstone project to opt for my Informatics Engineering Degree.
 For this project I had the role of Tech Leader, main commit reviewer and DevOps, leading a group of 13 developers.

 `Cloudformation` `AWS` `CDK` `Python` `Lambda` `DynamoDB` `Cognito` `ApiGateway`
 - My projects: